broadinstitute/gatk/scripts/variantstore/docs/aou/vds/Creating a VDS.md

 ## Validate it to ensure that it is ready to be shared

-Copy the [VDS Validation python script](vds_validation.py) to the notebook environment Run it with the following arguments:
+Copy the [VDS Validation python script](vds_validation.py) to the notebook environment.
+Run it with the following arguments:

 `--vds-path`: the GCS path to the newly-created VDS